Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/Update-AzServiceFabricNodeType.md

 ```

 ### -Name
-Specify the name of the cluster.
+Specify the name of the cluster

 ```yaml
 Type: System.String